 This research project has two primary objectives:

-The project uses an innovative peer-led methodology in which a small group of Aboriginal young people are recruited and trained to conduct interviews with others Aboriginal young people in their networks.
-They take part in four days of research training with the UNSW research team and, following this, they conduct a series of research interviews with their peers.
-Additionally, we are collecting researcher-led interviews with parents, adults and Elders.
+The project used an innovative peer-led methodology in which a small group of Aboriginal young people were recruited and trained to conduct interviews with others Aboriginal young people in their networks.
+They took part in four days of research training with the UNSW research team and, following this, they conducted a series of research interviews with their peers.
+Additionally, we collected researcher-led interviews with parents, adults and Elders.
 Throughout, we use the ‘third person’ interviewing technique, enabling us to document shared or community views rather than individual experiences.
-A second component to the study involves an interpretive evaluation of two ‘strengths-based’ sexual health programs currently running in NSW.
+A second component to the study involved an interpretive evaluation of two ‘strengths-based’ sexual health programs currently running in NSW.

 The project uses strategies that forefront partnership, research skill building, and cultural safety and control.
 The project was developed in collaboration with our partner organisations and with the advice of the AH&MRC of NSW.
-It has an Aboriginal Advisory Committee to provide advice on safety, respect and inclusion of Aboriginal people and community, and to review all data collection tools and research outputs.
+It has an Aboriginal Advisory Committee to provide advice on safety and respect, and to review all data collection tools and research outputs.
 There are opportunities for research skill building in all phases of the research, including employing Aboriginal young people as peer interviewers.
 In addition, the project has funding to support a higher degree research position for an Aboriginal scholar.